lorisAmbrozzo/KQL-Queries/README.md

 # KQL-Queries for Microsoft 365 XDR and Microsoft Sentinel
 Hunting and detection queries repository for Microsoft Sentinel and Microsoft Defender XDR.
-This repository contains queries for the following products:
+This repository contains (or will contain) queries for the following products:

 - Microsoft Defender for Endpoint
 - Microsoft Defender for Office 365